 Katrin Davidsdottir (female) and Ben Smith (male), titled Fittest on earth at The CrossFit Games 2015, are insanely strong in all aspects of training; strength, endurance, power, and speed.
 These athletes can move exceptionally heavy loads, repeatedly, perform intricate movement patterns ( like the Olympic Lift – “Clean and Jerk”) and then complete a strenuous obstacle course and then a Tabata style (20 seconds high intensity load and up to10 seconds “rest”) workout.
 Specifically, Ben Smith, the Fittest on Earth 2015, is not a huge guy; he is 26 years old, 194lbs, 5”10’ with a very athletic build, but does not have giant, bulging muscles that make him walk funny.
 He is pure power and performance.
 He has perfected his “game” over the last 7 years by competing at the CrossFit games, as a professional CrossFit athlete.
 His endurance is matched by his strength, and his power is matched by his speed.
 Very few athletes can encompass all of these traits as effectively as he and his fellow CrossFit athletes.

 However, this type of training is only for the super disciplined, well informed, and responsive client.
-By this I mean, CrossFit training needs to exemplify the mentality that form and technique are more important than the amount of weight and repetitions pullled.
+By this I mean, CrossFit training needs to exemplify the mentality that form and technique are more important than the amount of weight and repetitions pulled.
 The movement patterns are very complex; the “Clean and Jerk” may look basic but is one of the most complex movements for your brain to process, as it using so many muscles in perfect sequence under a very high load, both in weight and repetition.
 Furthermore, there is also the endurance part of CrossFit training – sand bag runs, stair climbing, rope climbing, speed and agility drills – that are physically demanding on joints, ligaments and tendons, just as much as the strength component.
-Adequate recovering, injury awareness, and proper nutrition are absolutely essential to being successful and pain “free” (it hurts so good!) as a CrossFit athlete.
+Adequate recovering, injury awareness, a good pair of shoes and proper nutrition are absolutely essential to being successful and pain “free” (it hurts so good!) as a CrossFit athlete.
 When you watch the Netflix documentary “Fittest on Earth” about the 2015 CrossFit Games, you will see many of these “super athletes” suffering from heat exhaustion, muscle strains/sprains, pulled or torn muscles/ligaments/tendons, and many other serious conditions with a WHOLE TEAM OF HEALTH PROFESSIONALS at their side and disposal.
 Ensure that you are following the specifics of your Certified CrossFit trainer, before, during, and after your CrossFit workout to reduce the likelihood of injury or illness.

 CrossFit is amazing as a successful business model and as an effective training modality.
 Its consistent growth and positive response from all walks of life allows this basic concept to be one of the biggest and best fitness trends ever.
 As a Personal Fitness Trainer, I truly believe in both the physical and mental benefits to this type of training, but should only be attempted by the humble and knowledgeable client and trainer.